-- Policy A: The County should develop and apply maximum-allowed lot coverage limitations countywide. - Policy B: Develop and implement an open space acquisition program for the purposes of protecting Clatsop County's Goal 5 resources such as open space, wetlands, historic sites, and outstanding scenic sites; and for hazard mitigation functions such as flood storage or protection of landslide-prone areas.
+- Policy A: All subdivisions in Clatsop County shall be configured as cluster developments. - Policy B: The County should develop and apply maximum-allowed lot coverage limitations countywide. - Policy C: Develop and implement and open space acquisition program for the purposes of protecting Clatsop County's Goal 5 resources such as open space, wetlands, historic sites, and outstanding scenic sites; and for hazard mitigation functions such as flood storage or protection of landslide-prone areas.
 Identify potential short and long-term funding sources.
-Acquisitions as part of this program would be opportunistic, as properties become available, rather than a use of eminent domain. - Policy C: Develop and implement a program to encourage and facilitate private property owners to create conservation easements or other related instruments for the purposes of protecting Clatsop County's open space values.
+Acquisitions as part of this program would be opportunistic, as properties become available, rather than a use of eminent domain. - Policy D: Develop and implement a program to encourage and facilitate private property owners to create conservation easements or other related instruments for the purposes of protecting Clatsop County's open space values. - Policy E: Develop and implement a program to encourage and facilitate private property owners to eradicate noxious and/or invasive plant species. - Policy F: Develop and implement a program to encourage best management practices to reduce wildfire risk.